 Depending on the size and location of the fibroids, they may cause complications during delivery, including causing the baby to lie in breech or transverse position or blocking the progress of labor or expulsion of the placenta.
-If it seems like the fibroids may cause problems, the doctor may elect to perform a Cesarean section.
+If it seems like the fibroids may cause problems, they may elect to perform a Cesarean section.
 At this time, he or she probably will not remove the fibroids because the risk of excessive bleeding is too high.
 Typically, your fibroids will shrink as your uterus recovers.
 Ultimately, women should take comfort in the knowledge that all of these pregnancy complications are very rare.

 If you already have small fibroids that aren’t causing symptoms when you get pregnant, you don’t need to worry.
 Pregnancy increases the estrogen in your body, which may cause them to grow.
-They are not likely to cause trouble and will shrink back down after delivery.

 Most women will have a healthy, uncomplicated pregnancy.
 However, fibroids can raise your risk of some pregnancy troubles.